 Back to Blog

 Why Does Your Furnace Keep Turning On & Off Constantly?
-Furnace Short Cycling Answers
+Furnace Short-Cycling Answers

 post img

-What is a Normal Furnace Cycle & How Long Does it Last?
+What Is a Normal Furnace Cycle & How Long Does It Last?

 The full cycle of your furnace includes your unit’s burner igniting, your heat exchanger using the heat to warm the air flowing into the furnace, and then a blower moving the warm air into your home via the ductwork.
 If your furnace’s cycle only lasts a few seconds before shutting off again, it doesn’t have time to complete its cycle.